This tool is really an opportunity. It’s a prompt to get you thinking about your story and about how you might tell your story in an original way.

 Unfortunately this is all the direction I can give you.
 But this lack of direction is also what makes the designing principle tool so fabulous.
 It’s the uncertainty that provides the huge potential for greatness.

-[That said, I am working on an update to this post.
-If you’d like to be notified when it’s done, click here.]
+That said, I am working on an update to this post.
+If you’d like to be notified when the update–including a designing principle worksheet–is done, click here to join the WritesWithTools.com newsletter.
+Upon joining, you’ll also receive a 19-page Character Development Workbook as a thank you.

 The designing principle isn’t the same as the synopsis; it’s not what happens in the story.
 “The designing principle,” as Mr. Truby says, “is abstract; it is the deeper process going on in the story, told in an orignal way.”